dojo/docs/dojo/addOnLoad.rst

         document.musicPrefs.other.value="Afrobeat";
     });

 This is the function literal or anonymous function construct of JavaScript.
-If it looks really, really wierd to you, take a peek ahead at Functions as Variables for an explanation.
+If it looks really, really weird to you, take a peek ahead at Functions as Variables for an explanation.

 Another use is "embedded onLoad".
 We'll define an addOnLoad function (anonymous), and within that function will load more components, registering a second addOnLoad function.
 The first will execute very quickly (assuming you are only loading dojo.js), and the second will wait until the package dependencies are complete: